cloudevents/spec/cloudevents/working-drafts/xml-format.md

 for the child element of a `<data>` element containing [XML element data](#33-xml-element-data), where all nodes MUST be preserved.

-CDATA nodes and regular text nodes MUST be treated interchangably during processing, except for the child element `<data>` element containing [XML element data](#33-xml-element-data), where all nodes MUST be preserved.
+CDATA nodes and regular text nodes MUST be treated interchangeably during processing, except for the child element `<data>` element containing [XML element data](#33-xml-element-data), where all nodes MUST be preserved.